 Former Miss New York~2018

-Rahmeka obtained a Master's Degree in Public Health at New York University with the focus of her thesis on the epidemiology of Chronic Kidney Disease (CKD).
-She is on mission to spread awareness about Kidney disease because it is a chronic epidemic that affects 26 million Americans today.
+Rahmeka obtained a Master's Degree in Public Health at New York University with the focus of her thesis on the epidemiology of Chronic Kidney Disease (C K D).